Skip to main content

 S3 access via IRSA

-Use IRSA (IAM Roles for Service Accounts) to give driver and executor pods access to S3 without static credentials:
+Use IRSA (IAM Roles for Service Accounts) to give driver and executor pods access to S3 without static credentials.

 kubectl annotate serviceaccount spark-operator-spark \